Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Jay Ajayi

-with the same knee soreness that limited in advance of Week 2, but he was a full practice participant Friday and is not expected to miss any time.
+is technically questionable for the Week 3 battle against the Jets with the same knee soreness that limited in advance of Week 2, but he was a full practice participant Friday and is not expected to miss any time.

 - The